terreng/simple-web-server/www/src/docs/options.md

 - Type: `true/false`
 - Default: `true`

-Automatically serve index.html file, if it exists, when no file path is specified
+When no file path is specified, automatically serve `index.html` (if it exists).

 ### Single page rewrite (for SPAs)